-The application is considered to comply with the relevant policies of the development plan and the approach of the National Planning Policy Framework (NPPF) and other relevant publications which represent material considerations in support of the application.
-The proposed extension and related impact of the additional floorspace and pupils is considered to be acceptable having regard to the relevant matters including design and layout of the school, relevant standards, access to playspace and open space, impact on amenity of neighbouring properties and highway matters.
+The removal of condition 2 is considered to comply with the relevant policies of the development plan and the approach of the National Planning Policy Framework (NPPF) and other relevant publications which represent material considerations in support of the application.
+The proposed removal of the condition relating to pupil numbers is intrinsically linked with application 16/506320 which will deliver the additional floorspace required for the additional pupils that would be permitted by removal of condition 2.It is considered the related increase in pupils and the impact of the additional floorspace is considered to be acceptable having regard to the relevant matters including relevant standards, access to playspace and open space, impact on amenity of neighbouring properties and highway matters.